Home Page

 Recent viruses may not spread by attachments, purely visiting an infected website is sufficient to infect your machine if you do not have ant-virus software

-Latest anti virus articles from Sopho
+Latest anti virus information from Sophos

 ZoneAlarm

 Spyware is especially prevalent today.
 It can hijack your home page, send information about your browsing habits and even cause Internet Explorer to crash.
 Adaware by Lavasoft (freeware) may help to resolve this.
 An alternative or additional programme which may be of use is SpyBot which disables much spyware that Adaware doesn't catch.
 Running both may offer greater protection.
 Whether you choose one or both don't forget to keep them up to date.
-Microsoft have now released their own free product Windows Defender.
-Click here to download it Windows Defender

-Popular web based mail accounts often have significant quantities of spam (unsolicited E mail messages) and many of these are adverts for dubious or pornographic sites. www.care2.com is an environmentally friendly portal offering free mail accounts.
+Popular web based mail accounts often attract significant quantities of spam (unsolicited E mail messages) and many of these are adverts for dubious or pornographic sites. www.care2.com is an environmentally friendly portal offering free mail accounts.
 You may care to try it alongside your existing web based mail account if you use one and decide for yourself if you prefer it

 Care2